 When working with Python code, Pants makes frequent use of the [Pex](🔗) (Python EXecutable) format.
 So, you'll see Pex referenced frequently in this documentation.

 A Pex is a self-contained Python environment, similar in spirit to a virtualenv.
-A Pex can contain combinations of Python source files, 3rd-party requirements (sdists or wheels), resource files, and metadata describing the contents.
+A Pex can contain combinations of Python source files, 3rd-party requirements (sdists, eggs, or wheels), resource files, and metadata describing the contents.

 Importantly, this metadata can include: